 However, a journey alone doesn’t define your customer experience (CX).
 This outline summarizes distinct stages along the customer lifecycle.

-A customer journey map represents this flow of touchpoints as they move towards their goal.
+A customer journey map represents this flow of touchpoints as they move toward their goal.
 It also includes straightforward interpretation and action items to move the customer onward.
 As an internal document, a customer journey map guides team members and partners on how to serve customers the right way — your way.

 Of course, not every customer follows a linear journey like this.